 Make Moving Fun!

 One of the best things you can do to help your child adjust is to involve them!
 This will make them feel included in the process.
 This probably goes without saying, but keep in mind their age when it comes to the level of involvement because if a child is too young this could hinder you rather than help.
+Younger children are better off packing clothes, toys, and other small items.

 Depending on your child allowing them to become involved, will make things go much more smoothly.
 If you want to take things a step further, you can make moving fun for them!